 There are other factors that the court may also consider.
 Your attorney can bring any extenuating circumstances to the attention of the court.

-A: California residents can expect to receive alimony, if they qualify, for half the length of their marriage.
+California residents can expect to receive alimony, if they qualify, for half the length of their marriage.
 If their marriage lasted for longer than 10 years, this equation might not apply.
 There are very few immovable rules concerning alimony in the state of California.
 Almost all decisions are based on the couple’s unique situation and factors.
 Consult our attorneys to get a more specific idea of what you can expect from an alimony agreement.

-A: Your best strategy is to hire a qualified attorney to fight against your spouse’s request for alimony.
+Your best strategy is to hire a qualified spousal support attorney to fight against your spouse’s request for alimony.
 There are many factors that can sway the court in your favor.
 However, if you are paying alimony, you can end the payments by proving that your ex-spouse is cohabitating with a partner.
 This will end your alimony payments, as your ex-spouse has an alternative source of support.

-A: A wife’s situation after 10 years of marriage will depend upon the setup of her marriage.
+A wife’s situation after 10 years of marriage will depend upon the setup of her marriage.
 If she is the highest earner, she may have to pay alimony to her spouse.
 On the other hand, if she is not the main breadwinner, she may be able to receive alimony from her spouse.
 Usually, alimony is equal to 40% of the paying spouse’s income.

-A: The 10-year rule is a basic standard for how long alimony payments should last.
+The 10-year rule is a basic standard for how long alimony payments should last.
 For marriages lasting 10 years or fewer, the spouse should expect alimony for half of the length of the marriage.
 For example, if a marriage lasts for eight years, alimony should be paid for four years following the divorce.
 For marriages lasting over 10 years, there is no standard rule for how long the court will require alimony payments.

 Our team at the Law Offices of H. William Edgar has been helping divorcing spouses navigate alimony for many years.
 We understand the challenges and benefits of these agreements, and we work diligently to ensure that we find a fair and equitable solution.